block-core/lyn/README.md

   - [X] BOLT 9: Assigned Feature Flags
   - [ ] BOLT 10: DNS Bootstrap and Assisted Node Location
   - [ ] BOLT 11: Invoice Protocol for Lightning Payments

+## Funding

+The team behind Lyn is currently looking for additional funding to continue the development of our Lightning-implementation.

+Read more on our website: https://lyn.blockcore.net/